MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/project-management/project-stages.md

 # Project stages

+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 Project stages are designed to reflect the state of the project as it progresses.
 Customizations can be used to automatically update the stages with business process flows, Power Automate, or plug-in extensions.

-The following stages are defined in the default BPF:
+The following stages are defined in the default business process flow:

 - New
 - Quote